Jonathan Cape (London, UK)

-Jackets for the series are common in design with the typography and geometric elements arranged in a striking modernist layout.
-This style of jacket design was used by Cape on many of its regular issues in the 1930s as well as series such as the Florin Books, Flexibles and Half-Crown Fiction.
+Jackets for the series are common in design, with the typography and geometric elements arranged in a striking modernist layout.
+Cape used this style of jacket design on many of its regular issues in the 1930s and series such as the Florin Books, Flexibles, and Half-Crown Fiction.

-The series name, serial number and price (7s/6d) along with book title and publisher is included on the jacket spine.
+The series name, serial number, price (7s/6d), and book title and publisher are included on the jacket spine.
 The front cover includes the same information, including the price (spelled out) and an “AB” series colophon.
 The front jacket flap blurbs the book.
 A price is also included on the front jacket flap.

-The rear of the jacket lists the first 12 titles in the series including Publishing and Bookselling (which is #12).
+The rear of the jacket lists the first 12 titles in the series, including Publishing and Bookselling (#12).
 The book size (Demy 8vo) and price are also listed.

 The binding is red cloth with yellow typography and the series colophon on the front of the book.